Octavius-Dante/Tetra-Proxima/CAPM-DAY-5/Readme.md

 ## VSCode
 </br>

-### There is no testing pages provided in Fiori open application generator for VScode
+### There is no testing pages provided in Fiori open application generator for VSCode
 </br>
 </br>
 <img src="./files/capmd5-fe27.png" >